For Squarespace

 When a visitor submits a form on your Squarespace site, our worker receives the same data Squarespace already forwards to your inbox: the visitor’s name, email, phone (if present), the message text, and the page they submitted from.
 We classify it and store it so you can view it in your dashboard.

 We also store the minimum needed to run your account: your Clerk user ID, your sign-up email, and the domain(s) of the site(s) you’ve connected.
-No payment information — the beta is free.

 How we use it